 Trade Over Human Rights

-In September 1999, then-CCP leader Jiang Zemin visited Australia followed by New Zealand for an Asia-Pacific Economic Cooperation meeting, and personally gave anti-Falun Gong propaganda to officials he met.
+In September 1999, then-CCP leader Jiang Zemin visited Australia followed by New Zealand for an Asia-Pacific Economic Cooperation meeting, and personally gave anti-Falun Gong propaganda to officials he met there.

-For the past 25 years, millions of Falun Gong practitioners in China have suffered arbitrary detention, imprisonment, physical, mental, sexual and psychiatric torture, and thousands have been killed.
+For the past 25 years, millions of Falun Gong practitioners in China have suffered arbitrary detention, imprisonment, forced labor, and physical, mental, sexual and psychiatric torture.
+Thousands have been confirmed killed; the true number is likely many times higher.

 The US Falun Gong Protection Act